jessepav/lacygoill-wiki-backup/vim/qf.md

 # TODO
 # ?

+Install a `!j` mapping which would open an interactive window, in which we could see all the running jobs, and stop them.

+# ?

 Try to remove `get()` whenever you can.
 You've used it too much in the past to access the value of a qfl property.